aws-cloudformation/aws-cloudformation-resource-providers-kms/alias/docs/README.md

 #### AliasName

 Specifies the alias name.
 This value must begin with alias/ followed by a name, such as alias/ExampleAlias.
 The alias name cannot begin with alias/aws/.
-The alias/aws/ prefix is reserved for AWS managed CMKs.
+The alias/aws/ prefix is reserved for AWS managed keys.

 _Required_: Yes